NPURG/FaKnow/doc/source/get_started/usage_example.md

 run(model, **kargs)
 ```

-the json file for *mdfend* shoule be like:
+the json file for *mdfend* should be like:

 ```json
 [